crocandr/docker-tinc/README.md

 You have to use `--net=host` and `--privileged` parameters, because the conatiners needs the tun/tap interface on the docker host.

   - `/srv/tinc/config` stores your tinc config on your docker host
+  - you have to define with `-e SYNCKEY=xyz.....` param the bittorrent sync key for host config sync on 2nd,3rd,4th... host

 ## Config